 Doulas Cost & Services Offered

 Because we believe having a doula is such an important part of your journey and that it’s important to be mindful of maternal and infant health, we have a roster of experienced doulas on our team.
-We offer the following doula services at Oona: Birth Doulas Package, Postpartum Doulas Package, Virtual Doula Support & Care and Overnight Doula Package.
+We offer the following doula services at Oona: Birth Doulas Package, Postpartum Doulas Package and Overnight Doula Package.

 For the most accurate and up-to-date information on our Doula Packages and Pricing, please visit our Doula Services page.